 What exactly is abortifacient birth control?
-Essentially it’s a contraceptive that actually can cause early abortion.
-The majority of women who want to inhibit their fertility (as of 2012, about 10.7 million Americans) turn to abortifacient birth control.
-The principal method of birth control is “the Pill,” which first became widely used in the late 1960’s and helped fuel the Sexual Revolution.
+Essentially, it’s a contraceptive that actually can cause early abortion.
+The majority of women who want to inhibit their fertility (as of 2012, about 10.7 million Americans) turn to such methods.
+The principal method of abortifacient birth control is “the Pill,” which first became widely used in the late 1960’s and helped fuel the Sexual Revolution.

 Here are 5 things you should know about birth control pills.

 The term “contraceptive” indicates that the results prevent a woman from being fertile at all.
 However, all birth control pills on the market today function as abortifacients part of the time.
 The Pill ends early pregnancies part of the time by preventing implantation of an already fertilized egg.

 How does this happen?

 Over the past half-century, three general classes of birth control pill have been manufactured in the United States and other countries — the high‑dose pill, the low‑dose pill and the progestin-only “mini‑pill.”